11/2025. Balanced, good fruit, not as big as expected. — 6 months ago

 In southern Burgundy, at the northern border of Beaujolais, lies the Pouilly-Fuisse appellation.
 Pale lemon color with aromas of citrus, stone fruits and sweet floral notes.
 On the palate flavors of apple, melon and lemon citrus with notes of honey and vanilla oak.
 Medium+ finish, vivid acidity and ends with minerality.
 Consistent quality!
 Nice!
-Good value! — 5 months ago
+Good value! — a year ago

 Color: almost no color